ChamiduDev-5224/webProject/README.md

-# This is related to 3 semester project.  web page designed with include basis functions.
+# This is related to 3 semester project.
+Web page designed with include basis functions.

-# will be commited by Chamidu , Pasindu , Kavinda and Maduwantha.
+# Will be commited by Chamidu , Pasindu , Kavinda and Maduwantha.